KatherineMichel/digital-commonplace/keeping-tabs-on-software-design-patterns-and-refactoring.md

 <!--
 https://martinfowler.com/articles/patterns-of-distributed-systems/ | Patterns of Distributed Systems

+Gossip Dissemination
+Use a random selection of nodes to pass on information to ensure it reaches all the nodes in the cluster without flooding the network

+HeartBeat
+Show a server is available by periodically sending a message to all the other servers.

+Lease
+Use time-bound leases for cluster nodes to coordinate their activities.

+## Clock

 Clock-Bound Wait
 Wait to cover the uncertainty in time across cluster nodes before reading and writing values so that values can be correctly ordered across cluster nodes.

 Generation Clock
 A monotonically increasing number indicating the generation of the server.

-Gossip Dissemination
-Use a random selection of nodes to pass on information to ensure it reaches all the nodes in the cluster without flooding the network

-HeartBeat
-Show a server is available by periodically sending a message to all the other servers.

 Hybrid Clock
 Use a combination of system timestamp and logical timestamp to have versions as date and time, which can be ordered

 Lamport Clock
 Use logical timestamps as a version for a value to allow ordering of values across servers

-Lease
-Use time-bound leases for cluster nodes to coordinate their activities.

 ## Consistency, Election, Quorum, Consensus Algorithm